A trademark is a sign capable of distinguishing the goods or services of one enterprise from another. Trademarks are intellectual property rights.

 Carpets, rugs, mats and matting, linoleum, and other materials for covering existing floors; wall hangings, not textiles.

 Class 28: Toys, Sports equipment, and decorative items

 Games, toys, and playthings; video game apparatus; gymnastic and sporting articles; decorations for Christmas trees.

 Class 29: Meat and vegetable products

-Coffee, tea, cocoa and substitutes therefor; rice, pasta and noodles; tapioca and sago; flour and preparations made from cereals; bread, pastries and confectionery; chocolate; ice cream, sorbets and other edible ices; sugar, honey, treacle; yeast, baking-powder; salt, seasonings, spices, preserved herbs; vinegar, sauces and other condiments; ice (frozen water).
+Coffee, tea, cocoa, and substitutes therefore; rice, pasta, and noodles; tapioca and sago; flour and preparations made from cereals; bread, pastries, and confectionery; chocolate; ice cream, sorbets, and other edible ices; sugar, honey, treacle; yeast, baking-powder; salt, seasonings, spices, preserved herbs; vinegar, sauces, and other condiments; ice (frozen water).

 Class 31: Raw and unprocessed agricultural products